2023 Summer Workshop

 The Strengths and Limitations of Equivariant Neural Networks, Robin Walters (Northeastern)

-Abstract Despite the success of deep learning, there remain challenges to progress including dataset size, generalization, and lack of guarantees.
+Despite the success of deep learning, there remain challenges to progress including dataset size, generalization, and lack of guarantees.
 Incorporating symmetry into neural networks gives equivariant neural networks (ENN) which have helped address these challenges.
 I will discuss several dynamics applications, such as trajectory prediction, ocean currents, and robotics.
 However, there are also limits to the effectiveness of ENNs.
 In many applications where symmetry is only approximate or does apply across the entire input distribution, equivariance may hurt model performance.
-I will discuss recent work characterizing errors resulting from mismatched symmetry biases which can be used for model selection.
+I will discuss recent work characterizing errors resulting from mismatched symmetry biases which can be used for model selection.9:45–10:30 am ET

 Generative Diffusion Models: From Foundations to Applications in Digital Content Creation, Karsten Kreis (NVIDIA)

-Abstract Denoising diffusion-based generative models, rooted in physics, have led to multiple breakthroughs in deep generative learning.
+Denoising diffusion-based generative models, rooted in physics, have led to multiple breakthroughs in deep generative learning.
 In this talk, I will provide an overview over recent works by NVIDIA on diffusion models and their applications for image, video, and 3D content creation.
 I will start with a short introduction to diffusion models and discuss large-scale text-to-image generation.
 I will also highlight different efforts on 3D generative modeling as well as high-resolution video generation with video latent diffusion models.
-Moreover, I will discuss techniques for smoother and faster diffusion, inspired by ideas in physics, for accelerated and high-performance generation.
+Moreover, I will discuss techniques for smoother and faster diffusion, inspired by ideas in physics, for accelerated and high-performance generation.10:30–11:00 am ET

 Break